doximanman/Battlecraft/Readme.md

 - a furnace is 8 iron and one wood<br>

 Good luck!<br>
-## For developers:
+## How to run:
 This is a Unity project.
 Simply create a new unity project and pull this repository to start developing the game.<br>
+If you want to play the game, you can play it from the preview in Unity or you can build the game in Unity and run the resulting .exe file.<br>
 In the server folder you can find, well, the server, which is coded in Python 3.
-It defines a websocket general API request-response communication style, allowing the server to be used with theoretically any client that can handle the API!
+It defines a websocket general API request-response communication style, allowing the server to be used with theoretically any client that can handle the API!<br>